0

 • How is POTS diagnosed?

-POTS is a subset of dysautonomia.
-Not all individuals with dysautonomia will have POTS, but all POTS patients have dysautonomia.
+POTS is a type of dysautonomia.
+Not everyone with dysautonomia has POTS, but all people with POTS have dysautonomia.

 We welcome and support individuals from all walks of life.
 We are committed to providing compassionate, inclusive care for people of all genders, races, ethnicities, sexual orientations, abilities, and neurotypes.
 We believe that healthcare should be a safe, affirming space for everyone, and we strive to ensure that all of our clients feel heard, respected, and valued